More about: 10 Best Things to Do in Aberdeen

 - Address: Dunnottar Castle Stonehaven, AB39 2TL.

-Your visit to Aberdeen would not be complete without a visit to St. Machar's Cathedral.
-This religious building has over 800 years of history, dating back to the 12th century.
-It is located in the old quarter of Old Aberdeen and stands out for its medieval architecture and peaceful atmosphere.
+Your visit to Aberdeen would be incomplete without seeing St. Machar's Cathedral.
+This religious building has more than 800 years of history, dating back to the 12th century.
+It is located in the old neighborhood of Old Aberdeen and stands out for its medieval architecture and peaceful atmosphere.

 The exterior of the cathedral consists of two twin towers that stand out in the urban landscape of Old Aberdeen.
-These towers date back to the 14th century and offer a wide view of the city and its surroundings.
-If you want to continue exploring, there is an old cemetery in the vicinity where you can stroll around, see ancient gravestones and the tombs of local historical figures.
+These towers date back to the 14th century and offer a sweeping view of the city and its surroundings.
+If you want to continue exploring, there is an old cemetery in the vicinity where you can stroll around, see ancient gravestones, and visit the tombs of local historical figures.

 Useful information